Search for celebrities on Ancestry.com!Roy A. Giannotti

 Phyllis Lockwood Carter Argall, a resident of Menlo Park for 30 years, died April 3.
 She was 80.

 Mrs. Lockwood was a native of Mt.
 Kisco, New York.
 With her first husband, Mike Lockwood, she owned jewelry stores in Great Barrington, Massachusetts, and Susanville, California, and lived for a time in Walnut Creek.
-She married George O. Argall in 1986.
+She marriage George O. Argall in 1986.

 Mrs. Argall is survived by her husband, George; sons, Ted Lockwood of Macon, Georgia, and Ellis Lockwood of San Ramon; six grandchildren; and two great-grandchildren.

-interment services were held April 7 at White Plains Rural Cemetery, White Plains, New York.
+Interment services were held April 7 at White Plains Rural Cemetery, White Plains, New York.
 Memorials may be made to Midpeninsula Hospice, 201 San Antonio Circle, #135, Mountain View, 94040.

 Samuel Van Ness